jarenal/tictactoe-reinforcement-learning/README.md

-# Welcome to MyTicTacToe
+# Welcome to TicTacToe Reinforcement Learning on PHP

-This is a test project for to try Q-Learn algorithm and machine learning on PHP.
+This is a test project for to try Reinforcement Learning (Q-Learning) and machine learning on PHP

 ## Setup